best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/CONTRIBUTING.md

 coverage html
 ```

-The HTMl report can be accessed at `htmlcov/index.html`.
+The HTML report can be accessed at `htmlcov/index.html`.

 ## Documentation